300,000 Deaths By December? 9 Takeaways Of The Newest COVID-19 Projections

 Nicholas Reich is a biostatistician at University of Massachusetts Amherst who has set up a system for making apples to apples comparison between 26 different national U.S. coronavirus forecasts.
 He notes that most of them are shorter-term forecasts — with only a handful projecting months ahead the way IHME's team does.
 Among these, IHME's predicted death total is the highest.
 For instance, researchers at Iowa State University are forecasting 236,000 deaths by Nov.
 29 — 55,000 fewer deaths than IHME's forecast for that date.

 This doesn't mean that models with long time horizons like IHME's aren't useful, adds Reich.
-But he says their value is less about providing a hard numbers of how many deaths to expect, and more about helping to tease out the impact of different solutions — such as increased mask wearing, or stay-at-home measures.
-As Reich puts it, they're "what I call what-if projections into the future."
+But he says their value is less about providing a hard number of how many deaths to expect, and more about helping to tease out the impact of different solutions — such as increased mask wearing, or stay-at-home measures.
+As Reich puts it, they're "what-if projections into the future."